VKRust/Welcome/README.md

+> Libraries in Rust for working with VK.

 # Welcome
-Libraries in Rust for working with VK.
+Rust ❤️ VK

+## Why Rust?

+Rust is new and awesome.
+We believe that it is very suitable for development high-performance VK bots.

+And why not at all?